aru-py/philips-hue-midi/README.md

 ## Overview

-Philips-hue-midi allows you to control your Philips Hue lights with your midi keyboard based on key velocity and pitch.
+`philips-hue-midi` allows you to control your Philips Hue lights with your piano.
 It is inspired by the perceptual phenomenon of Synesthesia.
 See it in action below:

   <img src="docs/demo.gif" width="600px">